GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

 Summary
 =======

-The CO2-brine model implemented in GEOSX includes two components (CO2 and H2O) that are transported by one or two fluid phases (the gas (:math:`g`) phase and the brine (:math:`\ell`) phase).
+The CO2-brine model implemented in GEOSX includes two components (CO2 and H2O) that are transported by one or two fluid phases (the brine phase and the CO2 phase).
+We refer to the brine phase with the subscript :math:`\ell` and to the CO2 phase with the subscript :math:`g` (although the CO2 phase can be in supercritical, liquid, or gas state).
-The water component is only present in the brine phase, while the CO2 component can be present in the gas phase as well as in the brine phase.
+The water component is only present in the brine phase, while the CO2 component can be present in the CO2 phase as well as in the brine phase.
 Thus, considering the phase component fractions, :math:`y_{c,p}` (i.e., the fraction of the mass of phase :math:`p` represented by component :math:`c`) the following partition matrix determines the component distribution within the two phases:

 .. math::